Your Case Deserves Immediate Attention - Call Hubbs Law Today

 - A fine of up to $10,000

-Convicted felons also surrender certain civil rights in Florida such as the right to vote or own a gun.
+Convicted felons also surrender certain civil rights in Florida, such as voting or owning a gun.
 Additional penalties may negatively affect child custody, education, employment, or housing status.
 In addition, if you are not a United States citizen, a conviction for aggravated battery on a pregnant female could be considered an aggravated felony and a crime of violence under immigration law, triggering mandatory deportation.

 The Florida Scoresheet for Felony Convictions